What is questionnaire?

-A questionnaire is a research instrument consisting of a series of questions and other prompts for the purpose of gathering information from respondents.
-Questionnaire is used as a tool to collect data for research and opinion collection.
+A questionnaire is a research instrument comprising a series of questions and other prompts to gather information from respondents.
+The questionnaire is used as a tool to collect data for research and opinion collection.

-Questionnaires can open-ended or closed depending on the need for research or study.
+Questionnaires can be open-ended or closed depending on the need for research or study.